 Students intending to pursue a Doctor of Optometry often choose to major in biology or chemistry.
 Successful applicants commonly have volunteer and work experience in the field.
 Participation in Concordia’s optometry internship program increases the likelihood of acceptance by professional programs.

 This program is for students intending to pursue a Doctor of Pharmacy degree.
-Students often choose to major in biology or chemistry and apply to Pharm.D. programs following their junior year.
-Starting in Fall 2024, students also have the option of majoring in biosciences with a pharmacy concentration.
+Students on the pre-pharmacy track often choose to major in biology or chemistry and apply to PharmD programs following their junior year.
+Students also now have the option of majoring in biosciences with a pharmacy concentration.

 Most pre-PT students major in biology, psychology, or exercise science.
 Related experience is often an important prerequisite for PT schools and our students achieve this through a combination of volunteer and work experiences.